porco-rosso-j/fvm-assurage/README.md

 Score(%) = {1 ~ 100}
 ```

-The equation for determining the premium cost is inspired by Nexus Mutual, where the premium cost increases linearly depending on each factor in the equation.
+The equation for determining the premium cost is inspired by Nexus Mutual, where the premium cost increases linearly depending on each variable in the equation.

 For the sake of the prototype, the score values are taken from [Filecoin Plus](https://filfox.info/en/ranks/power) where the scores of top miners mostly range from 90 - 100.
 According to the website, this value is constructed based on Online Reachability Score, Commited Sectors Proofs Score and Storage Deals Score.
 In production, however, it can be calculated based on more various factors, such as the performance metrics(the number of sector and deals), financial metrics ( balance, average daily rewards, and culmulative rewards), and the record of histrical fault cases.

 *Example*

-Here is an example case of a sector fault that one of the top miners mistakenly makes a sector stay off-line for three consecutive days.
+Here is an example scnerio of a sector fault that one of the top miners mistakenly makes a sector stay off-line for three consecutive days.
 Suppose a miner that has been operating as a Storage Provider with a quite solid performance and a daily average earning of 1,000 FIL per day wants to join the Assurage to be covered.
 It requests protection whose coverage is 10,000 FIL and lasts for the next 90 days, which will cost approximately 64.28 FIL ( it's assumed that the score of the miner is 98).

 After the assessors carefully review the application and approve it after diligent assessment, the protection contract will be successfully activated by paying the premium.
 One day before the protection expires, the miner is slashed for being off-line for three consecutive days and charged 3,000 FIL in total.
 Then, it submits the claim for protection that can cover the loss of slashing to the Assurage and fully gets compensated if the claim is considered valid.
 The net loss the miner incurred is just 64.28 FIL which is the fee to join the protection, although the miner would have lost 2935.72 FIL without the protection.